 We at Wagr, look forward to the day when the number of lost dog cases reported decrease just because of the ability to track your dog’s location.
 In the interim, we’d like to provide you with a couple of tools that we think will be helpful.
 We have a database of shelters, facebook groups, helpline numbers and so on.
 Every second that you save is invaluable in the search for your beloved dog.

 The loss of a loved family member is serious and gut wrenching and we hope to help find him or her at the earliest.
-With the launch of our product, not only will you always know exactly where your dog is, but you will also be immediately alerted when your little explorer leaves your designated safe-zone.
+With the launch of our product a Pet GPS Tracker, not only will you always know exactly where your dog is, but you will also be immediately alerted when your little explorer leaves your designated safe-zone.
 Nothing like a worry free parenting!
 We’re sure you agree.